Stevens Point Area School District Transition Services

 Stevens Point Housing Authority

 Offers rent based income and is approximately 30% of adjusted income at Hi-Rise Manor, Madison View Apartments, and Scattered-Site Family Apartments.
-More information and application online
+More information and application application online.

 All programs do have waiting lists, so sign up as soon as possible!